 [1, 2, 3, 4, [5, 6, 7, 8]]

-Using the chain function in the itertools module
+Using the chain function in the itertools module to append one list to another list

-// Python code method 3
+#Python code method 3

 import itertools